-Primary energy legislation in gas industry is represented by Act No. 251/2012 Coll. on Energy and Act No. 250/2012 Coll. on Regulation in Network Industries, which have been effective since 1 September 2012.
-The purpose of these laws is to ensure common rules for the internal market on natural gas.
+Energy legislation in gas industry is primarily represented by Act No. 251/2012 Coll. on Energy and Act No. 250/2012 Coll. on Regulation in Network Industries.
+The purpose of these laws is among other things to ensure common rules for the internal market on natural gas.
 In accordance with the current energy legislation, the Company is required, amongst other obligations, to provide non-discriminatory access to underground gas storage facilities and the use of natural gas storage services.
-Natural gas storage was not subject to price regulation within NAFTA group in 2020.
+Natural gas storage was not subject to price regulation within NAFTA group in 2021.